msfjarvis/msfjarvis.dev/content/posts/android-password-store-september-release.md

 toc = true
 +++

-Continuing with this new-ish tradition we have going here, here are the detailed release notes for the [v1.12.0](https://github.com/Android-Password-Store/android-password-store/releases/tag/v1.12.0) release.
+Continuing with this new-ish tradition we have going, here are the detailed release notes for the [v1.12.0](https://github.com/Android-Password-Store/android-password-store/releases/tag/v1.12.0) release.

 > Multiple important announcements at the end of the page, make sure to read the whole thing!